 |Noel Thomas, Jr.||2017||Connecticut||YES||48.7||2.205||22.3||-0.235||2.44|

 |Corey Davis||2017||W. Michigan||YES||42.5||1.631||22||-0.583||2.214|

 |Chris Godwin||2017||Penn State||YES||28.1||0.298||20.8||-1.833||2.131|

 You can read more about these ranks and the Phenom Index at Rotoviz.

-We’ve established Smith-Schuster’s success in the short to intermediate game with dig routes.
-We can see from many of Smith-Schuster’s college highlights that he is also capable of being the outside WR in short and long pass plays.
+We’ve established Smith-Schuster’s success in the short to intermediate game.
+However, we can see from many of his college highlights that he is also capable of being the outside WR on short and long pass plays.

 2016/2017 Rose Bowl vs. Penn State